Skip to content

 massage therapy for ac joint strains

 An AC joint strain occurs when the acromioclavicular (AC) joint—the area where the clavicle meets the shoulder blade—is injured or overused.
 This type of injury can cause pain, swelling, and difficulty raising your arm.
 Massage therapy may be an effective treatment option for AC joint strains, as it can reduce inflammation and help to relieve tension in the affected area.
-Let’s take a closer look at how massage therapy helps with AC joint strains.
+Let’s take a closer look at how massage helps with AC joint strains.

 How Massage Helps With AC Joint Strains